 A bridge whose trusses form a cross spans a deep canyon; a child crosses it holding a golden figure's hand.

-The valley was too wide to cross.
+It was too wide to jump.

-There was only one way home:
+There was only one way over:

-would become the way across.
+the Light would become the way.

 "I am the way." — John 14:6